cars parked in a row at sundown

 Is My Car Taxed?
 How to Check Car Tax

-And if you’re using a service like meet and greet at the airport — or a car park that requires you to leave your keys — it’s important that the chauffeur is driving a properly taxed and MOT’d car!
+And if you’re using a service like meet and greet parking at the airport — or a car park that requires you to leave your keys — it’s important that the chauffeur is driving a properly taxed and MOT’d car!

 There are loads of services that say they’ll help you sort your car tax, but the only way to officially check tax is through the gov.uk website.